Configuring Palo Alto Administrator Authentication with Cisco ISE (Radius)

 • vsysreader : Virtual system administrator (read-only)

-3. Create Network Device Profile
+3. Create a Network Device Profile

 4. Add the Network Device